WeaselGames/godot_luaAPI_docs/docs/classes/lua_callable_extra.md

 ### with_tuple _LuaCallableExtra_ {#with_tuple}

 Static method that creates a LuaCallableExtra.
 A reference to the [LuaAPI](lua_api.md) object that invoked the method will be passed as an argument to the callable.
-By specifying the number of expected arguments in this function, the addon will be able to add all, if any, extra arguments to a [LuaTuple](lua_tuple.md), which will always be the last parameter.
+By specifying the number of expected arguments in this function, the module will be able to add all, if any, extra arguments to a [LuaTuple](lua_tuple.md), which will always be the last parameter.

 #### Parameters